Prahsys/prahsys-documentation-v2/docs/Getting Started/api-keys.md

 ---
 title: API Keys | Authentication
 excerpt: >-
-  Prahsys authenticates your API requests using your account's API keys.
-If a request doesn't include a valid key, Prahsys returns an invalid request 401 error.
+  Learn how to authenticate with Prahsys using API keys.
+Get started with sandbox testing and move to production with confidence.
 deprecated: false
 hidden: false
 icon: far fa-key-skeleton
+link:
+  new_tab: false
 metadata:
   title: API Keys | Prahsys Documentation
   description: >